afpac/lightggfaq/loadouts/weapon-inspector.md

 **Q: Who are these "top theorycrafters"?**

-A: Perk suggestions come from [u/Mercules904](https://reddit.com/u/Mercules904), [u/pandapaxxy](https://reddit.com/u/pandapaxxy), and [u/HavocsCall](https://reddit.com/u/HavocsCall), with contributions from [@chrisfried](https://twitter.com/chrisfried), and [@sundevour](https://twitter.com/sundevour).
+Perk suggestions come from [u/Mercules904](https://reddit.com/u/Mercules904), [u/pandapaxxy](https://reddit.com/u/pandapaxxy), and [u/HavocsCall](https://reddit.com/u/HavocsCall), with contributions from [@chrisfried](https://twitter.com/chrisfried), and [@sundevour](https://twitter.com/sundevour).

 Thanks to [@48klocs](https://twitter.com/48klocs) for compiling all of the different recommendations into a single, easy to parse place.
 Check out his github project <a href="https://github.com/48klocs/dim-wish-list-sources/" target="_blank">here</a> for all the source files that power these recommendations.

 **Q: I don't agree with some of these suggestions, and I'm really mad about it!**

-A:

 Coming up with a complete consensus on what perks are best is a losing battle.
 However, these community members are widely respected for their work and contributions on trying to guide people as to what rolls are worth chasing.
 If you strongly disagree with anything they're suggesting, we recommend reaching out to them on the avenues linked above to better understand their logic or potentially change their mind.

 Overall, the suggestions here are just that, suggestions, and they are meant to give a little guidance to players who may be overwhelmed trying to determine whether the items they have are worth using/keeping.
+If you're a veteran player, these likely aren't for you, so try not to get too up in arms should you find suggestions you disagree with.